Estella/tclnotify/README.md

 (Dunno what I'm calling this.
 Lnotify?
 Critnotify?
 Critballoon?
 Tcl notify-send?
 GNOME Balloons for CriTcl?)

+### Requirements:

+ * Critcl

+#### Requirements additional for example script

+ * ffmpeg (or set your own audio player in rnotifyd.conf)
+ * weechat with wc-rnotify.tcl or another client program
+ * A pair of speakers (not necessary if "your own audio player" is flashing a lamp rather than playing audio)

 ### Usage

 Source from your script.
 Use commands under "notify":